vitiwari/meter-plugin-http-check/README.md

 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |   v   |    v    |    v    |  v   |

-#### Boundary Meter Versions V4.0 Or Later
+#### Boundary Meter versions v4.2 or greater

-- To install new meter go to Settings->Installation or [see instructons|https://help.boundary.com/hc/en-us/sections/200634331-Installation].
+- To install new meter go to Settings->Installation or [see instructons](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
-- To upgrade the meter to the latest version - [see instructons|https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter].
+- To upgrade the meter to the latest version - [see instructons](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).

-#### For Boundary Meter less than V4.0
+#### For Boundary Meter less than v4.2

 |  Runtime | node.js | Python | Java |
 |:---------|:-------:|:------:|:----:|